JeanetteMueller/Huyang_Remote_Control/README.md

 # Huyang Remote Control
-Software for ESP8266 and ESP32 to control Huyang from DroidDivision via Browser/Mobile Device.
+Software for ESP8266 to control Huyang from DroidDivision via Browser/Mobile Device.
-This Software runs on mostly any ESP32 and ESP826 together with two GC9A01 TFT Displays.
+This Software runs on mostly any ESP8266 together with two GC9A01 TFT Displays.
 Inside the Folder /Wiring Diagrams you can find some Instructions how to connect two GC9A01 Displays to common Boards.

 ![Preview of 1.8](img/1_8.png)